jtbaker/TexasTrafficData/README.md

 in the City of Austin's jurisdiction (as reported by APD).
 It has several toggleable layers based on some of the classifcations in the dataset (Daytime/Nighttime, if Seatbelts were not worn, if the driver ran a red light, etc.
-Information about the incident can be viewed by clicking on the marker denoting its location, which will yield a popup with details on the incident (date, time of day, charges (if they were filed as part of the incident)).
+Information about the incident can be viewed by clicking on the marker denoting its location, which will yield a popup with details on the incident (date, time of day, charges (if they were filed as part of the incident)).</p>

 <p>It also performs a spatial join on the number of incidents within each census tract in the area, and produces a graduated
 color map, based on the number of points within each tract.